Deniz-Sahin-567/BilboardGameSelector/README.md

     - Difficulty: decimal point number(.)
 1-5 with at most 2 points of precision
     - Rating: decimal point number(.)
 1-10 with at most 2 points of precision
     - Type: Strategy OR Party OR Both
+    - Subtype: Any strings divided by forward slashes '/'
+    - Explanation: A short explanation of what the game is about.
 > [!TIP]
 > The formatting can be obtained by using a google-sheets with each piece of information seperated to a different cell and then the entire document copy-pasted.
 (Do not copy the tag row.)